-ACPA COVID-19-RELATED EDUCATION PLAN
+ACPA COVID-19-RELATED POLICIES

-Policies, procedures, precautions, resources, and education plans can be found in the separate COVID-19-Related Education Plan.
-This school year promises to be one challenge, change, and continual learning and growth as we unite students, families, and staff to provide the best educational opportunities.
-It is important that students, staff, parents, and guardians all review and carefully follow the requirements and guidance contained in the COVID-19-Related Education Plan in order to ensure students' holistic wellbeing and academic success.
-Some of the policies and procedures outlined in this handbook are overridden by COVID-19 policies outlined in the COVID-19- Related Education Plan.
-Please reference the COVID-19-Related Education Plan for the most up-to-date information on attendance, safety, and miscellaneous policies.
+Policies, procedures, precautions, and resources can be found in the separate COVID-19-Related Policies document.
+It is important that students, staff, parents, and guardians all review and carefully follow the requirements and guidance contained in the COVID-19-Related Policies document.
+Please reference the COVID-19-Related Education Plan for the most up-to-date information.